-Academy of Interactive Entertainment does not have an in-school vaccination program or provide students with vaccinations and does not require proof of vaccination as a condition of admission or continued attendance.
+Academy of Interactive Entertainment does not have an in-school vaccination program or provide students with vaccinations, but it does require proof of vaccination or a waiver signed as a condition of admission or continued attendance.
 We expect that all students are in good general health and are current with any vaccinations that are necessary to maintain good health.
 Students wishing to be vaccinated should consult with a qualified health care professional.